Readings for Sociology 20033

 In these excerpts from On the Run (later expanded into this highly acclaimed albeit controversial book) Alice Goffman argues that the threat of imprisonment (often for minor infractions) has disrupted the lives of young Black men in Philadelphia.
 A very good longer paper of hers is in the optional readings.

-In this excerpt from her book The New Jim Crow, Michelle Alexander claims that, thanks to the criminal justice system and the war on drugs, we have not ended racial caste in America - we have merely redesigned it.
-She further summarizes her argument in this article from Mother Jones.
+In this her book The New Jim Crow, Michelle Alexander claims that, thanks to the criminal justice system and the war on drugs, we have not ended racial caste in America - we have merely redesigned it.
+She summarizes her argument in this article from Mother Jones.

-The Sentencing Project examines the causes and consequences of racial inequality in the American criminal justice system (Executive Summary; complete report is linked to below.)
-Marc Howard makes some similar points as he explains What Serena Williams's defeat in the 2018 US Open tells us about the criminal-justice system.
+The Sentencing Project examines the causes and consequences of racial inequality in the American criminal justice system (Executive Summary) Marc Howard makes some similar points as he explains What Serena Williams's defeat in the 2018 US Open tells us about the criminal-justice system.

 A New York Times investigation examines why traffic stops can escalate into fatal encounters and how hidden financial incentives increase the risks